Michael Annett: Xfinity Series

 Towards the end of 2008, Annett signed with Germain Racing to drive for the team in NASCAR's Nationwide Series.
 Annett made his debut in the final race of the 2008 season at the Homestead-Miami Speedway, where he crashed out and finished 36th.

 For 2009, Annett ran for Rookie of the Year honors in the No. 15 Toyota Camry, with sponsorships from Pilot Travel Centers and HYPE Energy.
-He scored four top-tens en route to a 10th-place finish in points, but finished second to Justin Allgaier.
+He scored four top-tens en route to a tenth-place finish in points, but finished second to Justin Allgaier.
 Annett returned to Germain in 2010, but found less success than in 2009.
-He accumulated just two Top 10’s (at Nashville and Iowa) and only led seven laps, finishing 13th in the overall points standings.
+He accumulated just two Top 10’s (at Nashville and Iowa) and only led seven laps, finishing thirteenth in the overall points standings.

 Annett left Germain for Rusty Wallace Racing in 2011, driving the team's No. 62 Toyota Camry with Pilot Travel Centers (now Pilot Flying J) sponsoring.
-He achieved seven Top 10 finishes, placing him ninth overall in the final points standings.
+He achieved seven top-ten finishes, placing him ninth overall in the final points standings.
 After the shutdown of RWR, Annett moved to Richard Petty Motorsports in 2012 NASCAR Nationwide Series season.
 He earned six Top 5’s and 17 Top 10’s, finishing fifth in points.

 The following season, Annett missed eight races due in a hard crash he suffered in the season-opening DRIVE4COPD 300 at Daytona International Speedway, suffering what was initially reported as a bruised sternum.
 Further evaluation showed that Annett had dislocated and fractured his sternum, requiring surgery; Aric Almirola replaced Annett in the No. 43 for the Dollar General 200 at Phoenix International Raceway, with Reed Sorenson subbing after that.
-Annett backs in Charlotte in May, and recorded one Top 5 and four Top 10s, finishing 15th in the points standings.
+Annett returned in Charlotte in May, and recorded one top-five and four top-tens, finishing fifteenth in the points standings.

 On November 4, 2016, Annett announced he would be returning to the Nationwide Series – now known as the Xfinity Series – in 2017, driving the No. 5 Chevrolet Camaro for JR Motorsports on a full-time basis.

-In his first full-time season with JRM, Annett scored one Top 5 and seven Top 10’s.
+In his first full-time season with JRM, Annett scored one top-five and seven top-tens.
 His best finish was second at Road America.
 He finished the season ninth in points.
 Then in 2018, Annett had a dismal season, scoring only three Top 10 finishes with the best result being a seventh-place scoring at Bristol.
-This led to a 14th-place finish in points.
+This led to a fourteenth place finish in points.
 On January 25, 2019, it was announced that Annett would be driving the No. 1 Chevrolet with the points from the No. 5 car going over to the No. 1 car.

-On February 16, 2019, Annett scored his first career victory at Daytona International Speedway in the NASCAR Racing Experience 300.
+On February 16, 2019, Annett scored his first and only career victory at Daytona International Speedway in the NASCAR Racing Experience 300.
 After a beginning to 2019 that was markedly better than 2018, Annett credited crew chief Travis Mack, who joined the team in late summer-2018, as a catalyst for the success.

 Annett returned to JRM in 2020 and qualified for the playoffs.
 He was eliminated after the first round.